daormar/debasher/doc/design_doc_resident.md

-       position and queue under one lock, through an arrival hook that the `Supervisor` leaves as it was; the brain thread remembers the position of the item it processes; the checkpoint has schema version 2 with `processed_upto`, taken when the round opens; and a restored checkpoint makes the numbering go on after it.
+       position and queue under one lock, through an arrival hook that the `Supervisor` leaves as it was; the brain thread remembers the position of the item it processes; the checkpoint has schema version 2 with `capture_pos`, taken when the round opens; and a restored checkpoint makes the numbering go on after it.
 The old log still works.
 13 new tests, checked against two mutations (without the lock the order of the positions breaks, and taking the position when the round closes fails